lrx0014/libvrf/README.md

 cmake -B build -S . -GNinja -DCMAKE_TOOLCHAIN_FILE="$VCPKG_ROOT/scripts/buildsystems/vcpkg.cmake" -DCMAKE_BUILD_TYPE=<Debug|Release>
 cmake --build build -j
 ```
+Specify `-DLIBVRF_BUILD_TESTS=ON` and `-DLIBVRF_BUILD_BENCHMARKS=ON` to build the test and the benchmark suites.

-After this, the unit test and benchmark executables are available in your build directory.
+After this, the test and benchmark executables are available in your build directory.

 ## Implemented VRFs